ministryofjustice/security-guidance/docs/acceptable-use.md

 -   Protect the resources at all times, to help prevent unacceptable use.
 -   If the use would cause problems, upset, offence, or embarrassment, it's probably not acceptable.
 -   Context is important.
 Security risks can increase when working outside your normal workplace.
--   Be aware that your use of resources is monitored.
-During an investigation into a security incident, IT forensic techniques capture evidence.
+-   All use of MoJ IT resources is monitored and logged, at all times.
+This data can be used for business purposes at any time, especially during an investigation into a security incident, where IT forensic techniques help capture evidence.
--   If you're not sure if something is acceptable, ask for help first.
+-   If you're not sure if something is acceptable, [ask for help](#contact-details) first.
 -   Above all, if you think there is a problem, [report it](reporting-an-incident.md) or ask for help.

 The way you use IT is important, because it indicates your approach to work, and can be taken into account when assessing your behaviour and performance.